hygieia/hygieia/pages/hygieia/troubleshoot.md

 You can either set the value for ```github.key``` or ```github.personalAccesstoken``` in order to access private repos.

-In addition, please refer [Encryption for Provate Repos](setup.md#encryption-for-private-repos).
+In addition, please refer [Encryption for Private Repos](setup.md#encryption-for-private-repos).

 #### How to change the UI port to a port other than 3000?